jarekratajski/etaWs/presentation/reveal/src/lconf/lconf_part2.md

-use `jvisualvm` to connect to running process
+use `jvisualvm` to connect to  a running process  (included in jdk or a separate build)